 The solar Investment Tax Credit (ITC) is one of the most important federal policy mechanisms to support the deployment of solar energy in the United States.
-SEIA successfully advocated for a multi-year extension of the credit in 2008, which provided business certainty to project developers and investors.
+SEIA successfully advocated for a multi-year extension of the credit in 2015, which provides business certainty to project developers and investors.
 The ITC continues to drive growth in the industry and job creation across the country.

 - The ITC is a 30 percent tax credit for solar systems on residential (under Section 25D) and commercial (under Section 48) properties.

-- The multiple-year extension of the residential and commercial solar ITC has helped annual solar installation grow by over 1,600 percent since the ITC was implemented in 2006 - a compound annual growth rate of 76 percent.
+- The residential and commercial solar ITC has helped annual solar installation grow by over 1,600 percent since the ITC was implemented in 2006 - a compound annual growth rate of 76 percent.
 (See more solar industry data.)

 What is the Solar Investment Tax Credit?

 The Investment Tax Credit (ITC) is currently a 30 percent federal tax credit claimed against the tax liability of residential (Section 25D) and commercial and utility (Section 48) investors in solar energy property.
 The Section 25D residential ITC allows the homeowner to apply the credit to his/her personal income taxes.
 This credit is used when homeowners purchase solar systems outright and have them installed on their homes.
 In the case of the Section 48 credit, the business that installs, develops and/or finances the project claims the credit.

 How does the Solar Investment Tax Credit Work?